 Background

-Since the introduction of the Land Registration Act 2002 () the diocese has been registering the land It holds, or holds on behalf of PCCs and ecclesiastical trusts (as custodian trustee).
-This is a complex operation as the diocese holds much land and property, and in different ways, acquired over a long period of time.
+Since the introduction of the Land Registration Act 2002 the diocese has been registering the land it holds, or holds as Custodian Trustee on behalf of PCCs and ecclesiastical trusts.
+This is a complex operation as the diocese holds much land and property, and in different ways, acquired over a very long period of time.
+It’s made more difficult by the Land Registry still being swamped with work and responding very slowly.

-It is fair to say that while much progress has been made, it is most likely a task that we will never truly be finished, as we have never held a definitive list of what we do own and hold as custodian trustee.
+Whilst much progress has been made, this is probably a task that will take decades to complete, as we do not have a definitive list of what we do own and hold as custodian trustee.

 How Land is Held